JetBrains/teamcity-azure-template/README.md

 ## Configuration

 After deployment you will be able to connect to the `teamcity` virtual machine via SSH.
-In CoreOS TeamCity works as the following systemd service:
+In Flatcar Container Linux TeamCity works as the following systemd service:

 * `teamcity-server.service` - launches TeamCity server.
 * `teamcity-agent.service` - launches TeamCity agent.